Call us

 The 4 most purchased types of health insurance plans in India are individual health insurance, family health insurance, group health insurance and senior citizen health insurance.

 Yes, you can buy more than one health insurance plan.
-For enhanced benefits, you can buy a traditional health insurance plan coupled with a fixed-benefit health plan such as our Tata AIA Life Insurance Pro-Fit.If you require more medical coverage, we recommend looking into 6add-on covers or top-up plans as they are less expensive than buying a separate policy.
+For enhanced benefits, you can buy a traditional health insurance plan along with a fixed-benefit health plan such as our Tata AIA Life Insurance Pro-Fit.

 Yes, you do not have to be an Indian citizen to buy health insurance.
-Foreign nationals and NRIs residing in India are eligible to buy health insurance subject to the insurer's terms and conditions.
+Foreign nationals and NRIs residing in India are eligible to buy health insurance, subject to the insurer's terms and conditions.

 No, individuals already diagnosed with cancer cannot get insured under a new health plan unless it is a group health insurance policy under an employer.
+Therefore, you must purchase a health insurance policy that offers cancer or critical illness coverage.

 While there is no standard coverage amount for health insurance, there are two broadly accepted rules: